Tender (RFx)

 Circular Economy Procurement Framework

-This tool by the Embedding project provides a comprehensive overview of sustainability issues along with a curated set of resources to help you better understand and address each issue or sub-issue.
+This tool by the Embedding project provides a comprehensive overview of sustainability issues.
+For each issue it curates a set of resources to help you better understand and address it.